-- Child-Safe Knife: I always recommend this set of Starpack nylon knives as the first ones to buy for any child.
+- Child-Safe Knife: I always recommend this set of Tovla Jr. nylon knives as the first ones to buy for any child.
 Because they come in three sizes, they are perfect if you have more than one child or if you want to use them alongside your little chef.
 This knife set is a great gift to pair with a cookbook or an apron!
 Check out my blog post, Teaching Knife Skills to Toddlers and Kids, for more info on these knives and using them.
 For a full cooking set ideal for toddlers, this WeeSprout 14 piece cooking set is perfect for the little baker in your family and includes a kids apron, two kid-sized oven mitts, a rolling pin, a wooden knife, a wooden chopper, a cutting board, a turner, a spatula, a spoonula spatula, a stirring spoon, tongs, a whisk, three recipe cards, and three blank recipe cards all in a stylish carrying case.

 - Cooking and Food-Play Toys: I found so many great, high quality toy options on Etsy.
 Here are some of my favorites: Pretend Play Wooden Cutting Set, this set is so adorable and allows toddlers safely practice cutting fruits and veggies.
 This Wood Cooking Set with pots, a tea pot, salt and pepper shakers, and utensils is such a great way for little chefs to “cook” you a meal while you are busy in the kitchen.
 Felt fruits and veggies are such a great way to expose toddlers to healthy ingredients and let them play with food.
 I love these two Etsy Shops with all kind of felt foods and sets: Mini Food World and Felt Food Truck.

 - Learning Tower or Kitchen Stool: These tend to be pricy, but I found some very reasonable options from small shops on Etsy.
 There are ways to cook with toddlers and young kids without having a special stool, but they allow kids to be safely at counter hight and easily participate in cooking activities.
 My boys used one from ages 1 through 7, so I think they are worth the investment.
-Here are two options I found, but feel free to search Etsy for more: Mommy’s Helper Adjustable Stool and Duck Wood Workshop’s Kitchen Tower (seen in picture above).
+Here are two options I found, but feel free to search Etsy for more: Adjustable 2 in 1 Kitchen Helper Step Stool and Duck Wood Workshop’s Kitchen Tower (seen in picture above).
 Looking for a more affordable option?
 This Dream on Me Funtastic Tower and Step Stool fits the bill!
 Walmart also sells an even more affordable, plastic option HERE.